bhaaskara/InterviewQA/Git_QA.md

-# what is a version control system
+# What is a version control system
 Version control, also known as source control, is the practice of tracking and managing changes to software code.
 Version control systems are software tools that help software teams manage changes to source code over time.

+# Advantages of version control system
+- Changes can be tracked easily
+- Provides backup
-## Types of Version control systems
+# Types of Version control systems
 1. Central Version Control System, Ex: svn
 2. Distributed/Decentralized Version Control System, Ex: Git, Bitbucket

+# What is a Distributed version control system
+...

 # What is Git ?
 Git is a source code management (SCM) tool which handles small as well as large projects with efficiency.
 It is basically used to store our repositories in remote server such as GitHub.

+Git is a distributed version control system.

 ## Git vs SVN
 GIT | SVN